TysonAndre/vscode-php-phan/README.md

 1. PHP 7.1+ must be installed.
    You can either add it to your PATH or set the `phan.executablePath` setting.
+2. Your Operating System must be Unix/Linux
-2. Unix/Linux (Depends on `pcntl` module being installed, which is only available on those platforms)
+   (Phan support depends on `pcntl` module being installed, which is only available on those platforms)
 3. [The `php-ast` PECL extension](https://pecl.php.net/package/ast) must be installed and enabled.
 4. Depends on using a checkout of Phan with https://github.com/phan/phan/pull/1144 installed